-On January 22, 1944, after external pressure and pressure from within his administration, President Roosevelt established the War Refugee Board under the direct auspicies of the executive office of the president.
-The WRB's mission "to rescue victims of enemy oppression in imminent danger of death" and to "provide relief and assistance consistent with the successful prosecution of the war" was the first time throughout the war years that the American government had expressly directed an agency towards rescue efforts.
+On January 22, 1944, after external pressure as well as pressure from within his administration, President Franklin D. Roosevelt established the War Refugee Board (WRB) under the executive office of the president.
+The WRB's mission was "to rescue victims of enemy oppression in imminent danger of death" and to "provide relief and assistance consistent with the successful prosecution of the war."
+This was the first time throughout the war years that the US government had expressly directed an agency toward rescue efforts.

 The WRB took several concrete steps toward this effort.
 The Board facilitated $20,000,000 of relief efforts in Europe, including food and supply packages as well as funding some underground resistance movements in Europe.
-They also encouraged neutral European countries as well as Allied countries in Central and South America, encouraging them to grant protections to those seeking refuge from Nazi occupation and oppression who could claim citizenship of these nations.
-In one such example of the kind of work that they sought to support, diplomat George Mantello (George Mandel) created hundreds of affidavits of Salvadoran citizenship to Jews throughout Europe.
+They also encouraged neutral European countries and Allied countries in Central and South America to grant protections to those seeking refuge from Nazi occupation and oppression.
+In one example of the kind of work the Board supported, diplomat George Mantello (George Mandel) created hundreds of affidavits of Salvadoran citizenship to Jews throughout Europe.
 The WRB also encouraged nations to serve as safe havens for refugees fleeing Europe.
 The WRB collected intelligence information as well, and used this information to act on the rescue of Jews in Romania and other areas.

 Finally (and perhaps most famously), together with the Joint, the WRB funded and supported the efforts of Swedish diplomat and businessman Raoul Wallenberg and his efforts to create Swedish safe houses for Jews throughout Budapest.
 This effort was credited with saving thousands of Hungarian Jews.
 There were those who believed that the War Refugee Board did too little too late.
 Nevertheless, the WRB was responsble for saving tens of thousands of Jews, even at this late date in the war.1